Vive-bit/slave170/README.md

 - frameLen = 11 Bytes
 - BYTE_OFFSET = 7
 - FUDGE_US = 60000
+- `Why FUDGE_US = 60000us?: With python RPi.GPIO and pyserial, it took this amount of time.
+With my rust lib it takes 900% less time so 6667us.
+It depends on your speed.`
 - Delay_US = (11 + 7) * 260 + 60000 ≈ 64680 µs (~64.7 ms)

 ## Higher baudrate -> less Bit-time -> shorter waiting time